 The rules needed a thorough re-write anyway to bring them into line with Soldier Emperor’s second edition, so that problem was pretty easy to fix: Indian Empires is a stand-alone game.
 There are no rules for Soldier Emperor included in the rulebook; this time it’s all about India.
 You don’t have to worry about allocating money and manpower between the two maps (which are in many ways two different worlds).
 And you don’t have to worry about synchronizing the seasons between the two games (in Europe, winter brings a halt to campaigning, while in India it’s summer that’s the slow season).

 You can still play Soldier Emperor and Indian Empires together, and they’re a lot of fun combined.
-We moved all of the linking rules to the Dreams of Empire book, and that provided to chance to include a linking map and some extra pieces, and to extend the Indian Empires playing area to the north and west, so we could do more with the Afghans (who were briefly a major power in this era) and the Sikhs.
+We moved all of the linking rules to Dreams of Empire (including options to play all three games together), and that provided to chance to include a linking map and some extra pieces, and to extend the Indian Empires playing area to the north and west, so we could do more with the Afghans (who were briefly a major power in this era) and the Sikhs.

 Like its siblings Soldier Kings and Soldier Emperor, Indian Empires is a game of intrigue and backstabbing with a military-economic element, too.
 Each player (up to five of them in Indian Empires) moves and fights with armies and fleets, but it’s through card play that you can suborn enemy armies and leaders, raise additional troops, bring plague and storm and a hunger for fresh mangoes (yes, really) upon your enemies, and similar things.
 The play of cards – which can happen at any time, not just in a separate phase of the game – drives the action.